All About Icelandic Turf Houses & Which Ones to Visit

 How were turf houses built?

-Turf houses or torfbæir as they are called in Icelandic were largely made up from flat stones, wood, turf, and soil.
-A wooden frame would firstly be built, limiting the need for wood greatly.
-Secondly was the turf that would be laid down, often in a herringbone style and in two layers to seal the insulation.
+Turf houses, or torfbæir as they’re called in Icelandic, were made of flat stones, wood, turf, and soil.
+A wooden frame was built first, and then layers of turf were laid down in a herringbone style to seal the insulation.

 turf church with black wooden frontage and trees on either side